 Israel has come under intense international criticism for the deaths of nine Turks onboard the Mavi Marmara, one of six boats that tried to breach the naval blockade on May 31 last.
 Former Ulster Unionist leader David Trimble is one of two foreign observers to a committee set up to look into the clash — but the body has been described as a diversion by critics such as Turkey, who want an international investigation.

 Israel maintains that its soldiers were set upon first by members of a controversial Turkish group known in English acronym form as the IHH.
 Israeli Defence Force (IDF) spokeswoman Lt Col Avital Liebovich told a press conference that video evidence proves that the fourth Israeli soldier to land on the boat was the first to open fire on the IHH contingent, after three colleagues were already attacked with iron bars.

-The Israeli Government is warning Lebanon, Iran and Turkey against sending boats or allowing boats to depart, to try breach the blockade, raising concerns that more sea-borne clashes could ensue.
+The Israeli Government is warning Lebanon, Iran and Turkey against sending boats or allowing boats to try breach the blockade.
+The stand-off is raising concerns that more sea-borne clashes could ensue.
 Israel points out it has previously intercepted arms cargoes on the Mediterranean, coming from Iran and destined for Hamas.

 But inside Gaza itself, the impact of all this hits hard, according to the International Committee of the Red Cross.
 The day before Israel announced the relaxation, the Red Cross deemed the blockade a violation of the Geneva Conventions, as it involves a collective punishment of the Palestinian people inside Gaza, also contrary to the laws of war which say that civilians should not be made suffer for the actions of armed groups.